Connect with us

 on

-“It’s been the honor and privilege of my professional to serve the people of this great State for so many years, first as an Assistant DA, then as District Attorney and now on the Court of Appeals,” Smith said in a statement.
-“I’m very thankful for the to work with a multitude of dedicated and hardworking people along my path.”
+“It’s been the honor and privilege of my professional life to serve the people of this great State for so many years, first as an Assistant DA, then as District Attorney and now on the Court of Appeals,” Smith said in a statement.
+“I’m very thankful for the opportunity to work with a multitude of dedicated and hardworking people along my path.”

 On the Supreme Court, Justice Bobby Chamberlain and Justice Jimmy Maxwell will run unopposed, as will Judge Latrice Westbrooks and Judge Jack Wilson of the Court of Appeals.

 Judicial offices are nonpartisan, so candidates do not participate in a party primary.
 All candidates will appear on the Nov.
 5, 2024, general election ballot.
-If a candidate does not a majority of the votes cast, the two candidates who received the most votes will advance to a runoff election on Nov.
+If a candidate does not receive a majority of the votes cast, the two candidates who received the most votes will advance to a runoff election on Nov.
 26.

 Judges on Mississippi’s two highest courts do not run at large.
 Instead, voters from their respective districts elect them.